lemmav/junior-devops-testjob/README.md

 # Junior DevOps test job
 The developers gave you a web application written in `node.js`.
 The source code is located in this repository, in the `app` folder.
-The application listens on port `8000` and responds to HTTP requests with `Hello, world!`
+The application listens on port `3000` and responds to HTTP requests with `Hello, World`

 You need to package this application into a docker image and create a configuration to deploy it to a server using `docker-compose`.
 The application on the site must be located in the virtual directory `/foo`, to access it, addresses like `http(s)://domain_name/foo` will be used.
 Use specialized docker images for application packaging and deployment.